ngbgithub/The-One-True-Makefile/README.md

     `/usr/local` value as your install prefix would install that config file to `/usr/local/etc/my_project/baz/bazqux.conf`.
 In
     the second case, it would get installed to `/usr/local/etc/bazqux.conf`.
-That is, you specify build targets in the staging directory (even if the "building" is just trivial copying).
-The organization of your module, the organization of the staging directory, and the organization of the final install directory (e.g. `/usr/local`) will all mirror each other.
+That is, in your `module.mk` file, you specify build targets in the staging directory (even if the "building" is just trivial copying).
+The Makefile manages everything with implicit rules, and works such that the organization of your module, the organization of the staging directory, and the organization of the final install directory (e.g. `/usr/local`) will all mirror each other.

     Note that your `module.mk` files will probably also need to include logic regarding linking, near the bottom.
 Be sure to